-On behalf of the University of Kentucky Department of Psychiatry, we would like to thank you for your interest in our department.
-The goal of our department is to train psychiatrists who are able to practice in any clinical setting after graduation.
-Located in the horse capital of the world, Lexington is a vibrant city that provides an excellent backdrop for residents to live.
+On behalf of the University of Kentucky College of Medicine Department of Psychiatry, we would like to thank you for your interest in our programs.
+With a strong commitment to education and comprehensive training and facilities, our goal is to train psychiatrists to practice in any clinical setting after graduation.

-Our department has a strong commitment to education, diverse training facilities and comprehensive training.
 The residency program emphasizes the core competency areas of professionalism, medical knowledge, patient care, practice-based learning and improvement, and systems-based practice.
-Didactics are presented by enthusiastic faculty, many of whom have won teaching awards.
+Enthusiastic award-winning faculty present didactics.
 Psychotherapy training begins in the PGY-2 year.
-The program offers a wide variety of training sites including an academic healthcare complex, VA Hospital, state psychiatric hospital, community mental health training sites and the UK Student Health Service to name only a few.
-Additionally, we assist our residents in becoming effective teachers of the healthcare professional students with whom they will work throughout their training.
+The program offers a wide variety of training sites including an academic health care complex, VA Hospital, state psychiatric hospital, community mental health training sites, UK Student Health Services, and more.
+Through training, residents work with health care professionals and students as we assist our residents in becoming effective teachers.

-We are proud to be part of a department training psychiatrists for future practice, and we look forward to showing you what residency training at the University of Kentucky Department of Psychiatry can do for you.
+We are proud of our part in training psychiatrists for the future, and we look forward to showing you what residency training at the College of Medicine Department of Psychiatry can do for you.

 Residency Program Director

 Director of Training and Education